Newtown, New Zealand: History

 Originally a working-class suburb, Newtown has followed gentrification trends in recent years, attracting large numbers of immigrants, students and young professionals and resulting in an ethnically diverse population.
 The Wellington City Council District Plan identifies Newtown as a suburb with an "identifiable or distinct character".

+On 16 May 2023, a fire broke out at the 92-bed Loafers Lodge in Newtown.
+Five people died, 20 were injured, and many of the 99 people known to be living at the hostel were made homeless.